-The convertible loan in the amount of \$1,050,000 is due from Q2 Gold, a related company, and its subsidiaries.
+The convertible loan in the amount of \$1,098,000 is due from Q2 Gold, a related company, and its subsidiaries.
 Q2 Gold's assets are primarily made up of concessions located in Ecuador which are believed to have gold resource potential.
-The convertible loan is collateralized by the assets of Q2 Gold.
+The convertible loan is collateralized by the assets of Q2 Gold, which are considered to have a fair value greater than their net book value.